scipion-em/docs/docs/developer/valgrind-suite-tools-introduction.rst

 The **Valgrind** suite tools (http://valgrind.org/) is a set of tools that are executed to perform different analysis of a program execution: time analysis, memory usage analysis, synchronization analysis and others.

-Depdending on the type of analysis to be performed, a different tool must be invoked from valgrind to analyze the execution.
+Depending on the type of analysis to be performed, a different tool must be invoked from valgrind to analyze the execution.
 Current valgrind set include the following tools:

 **Memcheck**: memory management analysis (i.e. memory leaks, invalid access).